mrn-aglic/examples/airflow-new-features/dags/feat24/Readme.md

 1. start: every 5 minutes - 3 minutes
 2. end: every 5 minutes

-If we don't specify the interval the start and end data intervals will be the same (as can be seen by the `basic_CronTriggerTimetable` DAG's runs).
+If we don't specify the interval, the start and end data intervals will be the same (as can be seen by the `basic_CronTriggerTimetable` DAG's runs).